Alabama vs. Purdue College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 Alabama Performance Insights

-- The Crimson Tide outscore opponents by 19.2 points per game (scoring 94.1 points per game to rank second in college basketball while allowing 74.9 per outing to rank 268th in college basketball) and have a +154 scoring differential overall.
+- The Crimson Tide's +154 scoring differential (outscoring opponents by 19.2 points per game) is a result of scoring 94.1 points per game (second in college basketball) while giving up 74.9 per outing (268th in college basketball).

-- Alabama knocks down 10.6 three-pointers per game (11th in college basketball), 3.2 more than its opponents (7.4).
-It is shooting 40.9% from beyond the arc (ninth-best in college basketball) while allowing opponents to shoot 32.6%.
+- Alabama makes 10.6 three-pointers per game (11th in college basketball) at a 40.9% rate (ninth-best in college basketball), compared to the 7.4 per game its opponents make at a 32.6% rate.

 - The Crimson Tide rank first in college basketball by averaging 114.2 points per 100 possessions on offense, and defensively are 220th in college basketball, allowing 90.8 points per 100 possessions.